caglaryalcin/uBlock-backup/README.md

 ## My uBlock Backup File

-It is a backup file that blocks many ads, adware, trackers and spam.
+It is a backup file that blocks many ads, adware, trackers and spam for chromium based browser.